 One you'll be seeing again and again!

 Pet Sematary is a sad and terrifying family story that excels at exploiting one of the deepest and most visceral fears humans have: losing someone they love.
-We learn about the cursed grounds that bring the dead to life through dialog and flashbacks during deep discussions between neighbors.
+We learn about the cursed grounds that bring the dead to life through dialogue and flashbacks during deep discussions between neighbors.
 The casting is ideal for a sinister supernatural thriller of this intensity.

 It feels like a TV movie, but the budget is significant.
 You get advanced prosthetics and the photography is peculiar.
 In this Stephen King adaptation, it isn't the house that is haunted but a vaguely defined area whose reach goes far beyond the cemetery gates.
 The place is surreal and is the villain.
 It is as eerie as the score: a recurring sonata sang by a children’s choir.